Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 Such an injury does not necessarily require surgical treatment, but if the pain is experienced and function is impaired, there are several surgical treatment options in addition to conservative measures (e.g., physical therapy and infiltration therapies).

 Most acute or subacute ruptures can be treated minimally invasively using shoulder arthroscopy.
 More complex or chronic ruptures often require more complex surgeries, such as tendon replacement plastics or tendon transfers.
 The latter was invented more than 25 years ago by the former head of University Hospital Balgrist and has undergone continuous technical modifications over the years and can now be performed arthroscopically to a large extent.
-This historical experience and the intensive basic scientific work have given University Hospital Balgrist an excellent international reputation and make PD Dr Wieser a sought-after speaker at national and international shoulder congresses.
+This historical experience and the intensive basic scientific work have given University Hospital Balgrist an excellent international reputation and make Prof. Dr Wieser a sought-after speaker at national and international shoulder congresses.

 A shoulder prosthesis is an artificial joint replacement that is inserted during orthopedic surgery.
 Among other things, such a prosthesis can be used to treat osteoarthritis, necrosis, tumors, complex bone fractures, and non-reconstructable rotator cuff ruptures.
-Depending on the damage to the shoulder joint, PD Dr Wieser and his team have various types of prostheses at their disposal.
+Depending on the damage to the shoulder joint, Prof. Dr Wieser and his team have various types of prostheses at their disposal.

 In the case of osteoarthritis, an anatomical hemi- or total prosthesis is usually used.
 While in the case of complex bone fractures, the shoulder is replaced by a fracture prosthesis.
 The inverse total prosthesis is mainly used in patients with advanced osteoarthritis and simultaneous irreparable rotator cuff rupture.
 The University Hospital was one of the first hospitals in the world to use this type of prosthesis as a standard procedure; its patients have always been followed up at annual intervals for quality control purposes and the results have been published in international journals.